ashwinkumar12345/rest-versus-soap/README.md

 Typically, the term API refers to a complex API.

 Accessing the interface where the software is located is cost efficient for the software vendor, because they do not have to build a web or mobile app for you to interact with.
-You also have the flexibility to write your own interface to interact with with that software.
+You also have the flexibility to write your own interface to interact with that software.

 <a name="UnderstandingAPIs"></a>
 > ## Understanding APIs